Keto Strawberry Bread

 Next, gently fold in finely diced strawberries and stir until evenly incorporated.

 Transfer the strawberry bread batter onto a 9-inch x 5-inch loaf pan covered with lightly oiled baking paper.
-Bake in the center rack of the oven for 60-75 minutes at 350°F (180°C).
+Bake in the center rack of the oven for 60 to 75 minutes at 350°F (180°C).

 After 40 minutes, tent the loaf pan with a piece of foil to prevent the top of the bread from burning.